Lord-Tiger/CYBR8420_Fall24/Project_Proposal.md

 -----------------
 **Contributions**
 -----------------
 Information on how to contribute to OpenEMR can be found at [CONTRIBUTING.md](https://github.com/openemr/openemr/blob/master/CONTRIBUTING.md).
 By creating a Docker Development Environment you can create your own fork of OpenEMR where you will be able to affect the open source code on your local machine.
-Advanced features of OpenEMR Development Docker Environment are:
+Advanced features of OpenEMR Development Docker Environment are as follows:
 1. [Xdebug and profiling](https://github.com/openemr/openemr/blob/master/CONTRIBUTING.md#xdebug)
 2. [API development and testing](https://github.com/openemr/openemr/blob/master/CONTRIBUTING.md#api)
 3. [Testing other PHP versions](https://github.com/openemr/openemr/blob/master/CONTRIBUTING.md#other_php_versions)